myroslav/wishbone/docs/index.rst

 ----

-The goal of the project is to provide an expressive and ops friendly framework which removes a maximum of boilerplate such as:
+The goal of the project is to provide an expressive and ops friendly framework which removes a maximum of boilerplate related to:

-* Easily include custom code
+* including custom code
+* plugin management
-* Process management
+* CLI process management
-* Error handling
+* error handling
-* Logging
+* logging
-* Metrics
+* metrics
-* Full server setup using YAML config files
+* instance configuration files

 .. image:: pics/separator_2.png
     :align: center